'Ring of fire' solar eclipse set to blot out (most of) the sun this weekend

-The first of two 2020 solar eclipses will turn the sun into a glowing "ring of fire" on June 21 (or June 20 depending on where you are).
+The first of two 2020 solar eclipses will turn the sun into a glowing "ring of fire" on June 21 (or June 20 depending on your location).
 People along a narrow band of the world will have the chance to see it firsthand.

 An annular solar eclipse happens when the moon is too far away from us to completely hide the sun, leaving a circle of brightness around the moon.
 That is how it gets the poetic "ring of fire" nickname.